ivy-phngyn/portfolio/about.md

 Besides technology, I like to dabble in music production.
 I started learning piano when I was five, guitar when I was ten, and drums at age twenty.
 Now that I can form my own one woman band, I like to play around on GarageBand and see what I can come up with.

 Reading has also been a big part of my life.
 When I got bored or upset as a child, I would escape reality through imaginary worlds.
 Now I read not only to experience different realities, I read to learn about others' experiences and/or scientific/psychological concepts.
 A new book on my shelf brings me great joy.

-Recently I've also started to crochet & knit, making my own creations out of yarn.
-While I'm still a novice, I find it very theraputic to work with my needles whenever I'm stressed or anxious about upcoming events.